-During the programme you develop in-depth knowledge in one of these disciplines and get acquainted with the other disciplines as well.
-This will enable you to master new knowledge throughout your professional life either in research or in engineering applications.
+The programme has been divided into 4 disciplines.
+During the programme you develop in-depth knowledge in one of these disciplines and get acquainted with the others .
+This will enable you to master new knowledge through your professional life, either in research or in engineering applications.

-Climate and Weather
+Climate & Weather

 Our Earth is changing due to the natural geophysical processes, climate change, land use, growing population and urbanisation.
 In this discipline, key questions are: how to improve our understanding of the underlying processes and how to make the right decisions for the future?